apioo/psx-dependency/README.md

 ### Factory

 It is also possible to set services on a container in the "Pimple" way.
 Through this you can easily extend or overwrite existing containers.
+Note it is not possible to use theses services for autowiring.
+In general it is recommended to create a custom container and extend from the default container to add new services.

 ```php
 <?php